 When taken intravenously, fentanyl has an elimination half-life of approximately 2 to 4 hours in adults, meaning it takes approximately 11 to 22 hours to completely leave your system.

-Fentanyl is a synthetic opiate pain reliever, and it’s one of the strongest opiates available today.
+Although many people had never heard of fentanyl before it claimed the life of the musician Prince in April 2016, this synthetic opiate pain reliever is one of the strongest opiates available today.
 It’s 50 to 100 times more potent than morphine.
 As a result, it’s often used to relieve severe pain, especially after surgery, during cancer treatment, and to manage breakthrough pain.

 The elimination half-life of fentanyl is subject to some variation based on the method by which it’s administered.
 When taken intravenously, fentanyl has an elimination half-life of approximately 2 to 4 hours in adults, meaning it takes approximately 11 to 22 hours to leave your system.